-Figure 14 shows the spread in interest rates between AAA and lower-rated BAA corporate bonds and that of 20-year Treasury securities.
-Rachel and Summers (2019) take-a-way from these data is that the spread has been relatively low on average over the past decade, and, with the exception of Great Recession, the peaks have been no higher than in the past.
+Figure 13 shows the spread in interest rates between AAA and lower-rated BAA corporate bonds and that of 20-year Treasury securities.
+Rachel and Summers (2019) takeaway from these data is that the spread has been relatively low on average over the past decade, and, with the exception of the financial crisis, the peaks have been no higher than in the past.
 Consequently, they conclude corporate bond yields have fallen in line with yields on government debt, without any indication of a higher premium for holding safer government securities.
-Moreover, since the decline in real rates discussed earlier far exceeds the level as well as the observed recent change in spreads they believe that factors relating to saving and investment demand play more of a role in explaining the long-term decline in the natural rate than do changes in liquidity or risk preferences.
+Moreover, since the decline in real rates discussed earlier far exceeds the observed recent change in spreads they believe that factors relating to saving and investment demand play more of a role in explaining the long-term decline in the natural rate than do changes in liquidity or risk preferences.